wsx5031060310guy/python-project/camera/README.md

-# Python project
+# Python project (camera)

-keep updating the project.
-coming soon...
+this camera base on micorwave sensor. if someone moving camera will capture image and upload to firebase. also have script delete data more X days.

 ## Built With